Table of Contents

 - Triggered Augmented Reality

 In the Triggered Augmented Reality, the augmentation takes place on a triggering event which can be anything like a marker, location, live video, or a combination of all.
 For Example, a dynamic Augmented Reality app called Caratlane allows you to try out the accessories on yourself live on screen.
-Or the location-based Augmented Reality app such as Find My Car which uses your location and helps you to find the location where your car is parked.
-Or a combination of all, that is, Google Glass, which retrieves data from the internet using the combination of triggers like markers, GPS Location, etc.
+Or the location-based Augmented Reality app such as Find My Car or GPS tracking software, which uses your location and helps you to find the location where your car is parked.
+Or a combination of all, that is, Google Glass, which retrieves data from the internet using a combination of triggers like markers, GPS Location, etc.

 - Indirect Augmented Reality

 In this type of Augmented Reality, the augmentation takes place on the static view of an object that is a picture.
 The app detects the elements in the image and then allows you to augment the changes in it.
 For Example, Asian Paints allows you to take a picture of your room and paint the walls to check which color goes well with your choice.
 Facilitating the customers to test and then invest, it helps the customer in the decision making and invests in the right place.

 There are various tools that prove to be extremely useful in developing Augmented Reality apps.
 Let’s check out the top 5 most trending Augmented Reality app development tools.